equinor/flownet/docs/configuration_file.rst

 Choose how to come up with candidate nodes for the Mitchell's best candidate algorithm.
 There are two options: normal or fast.
-The **normal** option will generate *additional_node_candidates* new node suggestions for each new node to place, while the **fast** option will only generate *additional_node_candidates* nodes once, and use that set to place all new nodes.
+The **normal** option will generate *additional_node_candidates* new node suggestions for each new node to place, while the **fast** option will only generate *additional_node_candidates* nodes once and use that set to place all new nodes.
-The fast option is faster, but may result in a less even spread of the nodes.
+The fast option is faster but may result in a less even spread of the nodes.
 This can be improved by increasing the number of additional node candidates.

 .. _prior_volume_distribution: